j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 1. Data preprocessing at scale: Spark - PySpark
 2. Forecasting: Prophet with Python

+### Duration to run through the lab
+~ 90 minutes

+### Lab format
+Fully scripted, with detailed instructions intended for learning, not necessarily challenging

 ### Credits

 | # | Google Cloud Collaborators | Contribution  |